pearsonkyle/Exoplanet-Light-Curve-Analysis/README.md

 ![](figures/posterior_sample.png)

 The data points are color coded to the likelihood value.
 Contours are plotted for the 1 and 2 sigma level.
-The dotted lines show the 2 sigma level which encompasses ~95% of solutions.
+The dotted lines show the 2 sigma uncertainty which encompasses ~95% of solutions.

 ## Running the package
 ```python